Although Thanksgiving décor traces its roots back to the Victorian era, today’s style blends timeless tradition with modern refinement.

 Sometimes the sweetest decorations are the ones you make by hand.
 A paper pumpkin garland is playful, affordable, and adds instant charm to mantels, doorways, or stair railings.

 All you need is orange cardstock, scissors, twine, and a stapler.
 Cut strips of paper, curve them into circles, and staple them together to form little pumpkins.
 Add a green paper “stem,” then clip or glue them along your twine.
+Vary the pumpkin sizes for extra visual interest, and suddenly you’ve got a whimsical garland that brings warmth and cheer to any space.

 Traditional Turkey Motif Linens